 Our Team.

-Glen McNeill - Lead Educator
+Glen McNeill - Senior Education Manager

-Rob Mason – Learning & Development Lead
+Rob Mason – Learning & Development manager

 As Learning and Development Lead at TALS, Rob combines his passion for education with his experience in elite sport.
 His role involves teaching across the program, shaping curriculum content, and contributing to projects at Devils HQ.
 He particularly enjoys guiding students through topics such as professional development, feedback, and leadership.